metaplex-foundation/docs/docs/candy-machine-v2/09-Update.md

     --new-authority 7idYCnwadSG8quKNr2qqtt2WVTGy8xwTF5uFvAuHyY1g
 ```

 The command above transfers the authority of the Candy Machine to the wallet `7idYCnwadSG8quKNr2qqtt2WVTGy8xwTF5uFvAuHyY1g`.
+After this point, only the owner of that wallet can operate the Candy Machine.

 :::info
 This operation is irreversible, once you change the authority of the Candy Machine, you will loose the right to operate it.